 The stigma around men and boys

 Until the last two decades, research framed boys and young men as “deviants” with a desire for quick sex and money.
-They are more likely to be perceived as gay, promiscuous, exploiters, pimps, hustlers, or buyers, bypassing their need to self identify as a victim who can seek help.
+They are more likely to be perceived as gay, promiscuous, exploiters, pimps, hustlers, or buyers, bypassing their need to self-identify as a victim who can seek help.

 In a research paper by ECPAT-USA, several informants said law enforcement had little understanding of commercially sexually exploited boys.
 For example, they believed boys are not pimped, and therefore not in need of services.
-See how damaging this line of thought can be?
+See how harmful this line of thought can be?